OnionIoT/Omega2-Dash/README.md

 # Bring-Up Guide

-Test firmware for the Omega2 Dash is available: [`omega2-dash-v0.3.2-b228.bin`](./bin/omega2-dash-v0.3.2-b228.bin)
+Official firmware for the Omega2 Dash is available: [`omega2dash-v0.3.2-b233.bin`](http://repo.onioniot.com.s3.amazonaws.com/omega2/images/omega2dash-v0.3.2-b233.bin)

 Steps to flash your Omega2 Dash:

-- Download the `omega2-dash-v0.3.2-b228.bin` firmware to the `/tmp` directory on your Omega2 Dash
+- Download the `omega2dash-v0.3.2-b233.bin` firmware to the `/tmp` directory on your Omega2 Dash
-- Use `sysupgrade` to install the firmware: `sysupgrade -n -v /tmp/omega2-dash-v0.3.2-b228.bin`
+- Use `sysupgrade` to install the firmware: `sysupgrade -n -v /tmp/omega2dash-v0.3.2-b233.bin`
+  - If you're upgrading from the old test firmware, you will probably have to add a `-F` flag to the `sysupgrade` command
-- Wait until it reboots, and then reboot again
+- Wait until it reboots

 This firmware has a kernel driver for the ILI9341 TFT driver and enables a framebuffer device, `/dev/fb0`.

+# Doing Things with the Omega2 Dash

 ## Backlight Control